cityjson/RhinoCityJSON/README.md

 This is the easiest way to install the plugin.
 However newer features/updates will be released via that outlet only when deemed completely stable and finished.
 This means that updates will be less regular, less versions will be available and experimental features will not be available.

+### Via GitHub
+More regularly updated GHA components are available from this github page.
+These can be found in the "Grasshopper component" folder.
+Note that, although these components are more up to date, they also are possibly experimental, unfinished and unstable.

 ### Build/Compile locally
-If a certain version is desired that is not available via Food4Rhino or if it is desired to edit the code it is possible to compile the code yourself.
+If it is desired to edit the code it is possible to compile the code yourself.
 If working with Visual Studio loading the RhinoCityJSON.sln should automatically resolve most of the issues.
 However, the build output path has to be set to function correctly.
-It is recommended to set this to the Grasshopper component directory path, or a subfolder of the Grasshopper component directry path.
+It is recommended to set this to the Grasshopper component directory path, or a subfolder of the Grasshopper component directory path.
 This path can be easily found by opening Grasshopper, going to File->Special Folders->Component Folder.

 ## The GH components